 They argued that, under British law known as terra nullius, Australia had been effectively 'empty land' when British settlers arrived in 1788.

-This meant that, according to the government, Aboriginal and Torres Strait Islander people could not have any legal claim to their traditional lands.
+This meant that, according to the government, Aboriginal and Torres Strait Islander people had no legal rights to their ancestral lands.

-In a historic decision, the court ruled that terra nullius did not apply in Australia and that Indigenous people did indeed have a legal right to their traditional lands.
+In a historic decision on 3 June, that was deliverd with a 6-1 majority, the court ruled that terra nullius did not apply in Australia and that Indigenous people did indeed have a legal right to their traditional lands.

 The court's decision also recognized the existence of Native Title – the right of Indigenous people to their traditional lands.

-The 'Mabo decision,' as it came to be called, overturned centuries of legislation that had denied Aboriginal and Torres Strait Islander people their land rights.
+The landmark ruling became known as the 'Mabo decision' and reversed centuries of laws that had deprived Aboriginal and Torres Strait Islander peoples of their land rights.

 In 1993, as a response to the Mabo decision, the Australian Government introduced the Native Title Act, which acknowledged the rights of Indigenous people to their traditional lands.

-The Act was amended in 1998, further shaping the landscape of Native Title rights, but it has been a subject of controversy as critics argue it accommodates the interests of mining and pastoral leaseholders more than Indigenous communities.
+The Act was amended in 1998, but it has been a subject of controversy as critics argue it accommodates the interests of mining and pastoral leaseholders more than Indigenous communities.

 Thanks to Eddie Mabo's courage and determination, Aboriginal and Torres Strait Islander people's rights to their traditional lands have been recognized.